Our Staff

 (Salaried GP) MBBS, MRCGP [Mon, Tue]

-Qualified from Kings College, London in 2000 and did my GP training in Tunbridge Wells, Kent and worked in New Zealand and then as a salaried GP in my training practice in Tunbridge Wells with some additional locum work in the area before moving to Sussex and taking up a salaried role in Selsey in 2021.
+Qualified from Kings College, London in 2000.
+Trained in Tunbridge Wells, Kent and worked in New Zealand as a salaried GP in Tunbridge Wells before moving to Sussex and taking up a salaried role in Selsey in 2021.

 Practice Management